apigee/openbank/README.md

  - Aggregation of financial metrics such as net worth and savings across multiple accounts.
  - Analysis and recommendations for better money management.
- - Reccomendation of products and deals based on monthly statements.
+ - Recommendation of products and deals based on monthly statements.

 #### **2. Payments APIs**
 Payment APIs enable the transfer of funds from a consumer's account to a recipient.
 The initation of transfer is done by the consumer and the recipient's account number is provided by the third-party payment provider (TPPs or PISPs).
 While initiating a transfer the user will have to authenticate using **two-factor authentication**(otp via sms) following which the transfer will be initiated.